Virginia Child Support Guidelines

 Different sets of child support guidelines apply in different circumstances.
 The two most common guidelines are the "sole custody" and the "shared custody" guidelines.
 These guidelines apply when each parent has all of the children together at the same time during the custodial period.
 The primary difference between the sole custody guidelines and shared custody guidelines is the number of days per year each parent has the children.
 If one of the parents has the children for 90 days or less per year, then the "sole custody guidelines" apply.
 The shared custody guidelines apply when both parents have the children for 91 days or more per year.
 There are also guidelines for split custody and shared-split custody arrangements.

 The child support guidelines are presumed to yield the correct amount of monthly child support.
 In some circumstances, however, the court has the authority to deviate up or down from the guidelines if the court determines the guideline amount is inappropriate or unjust.
 In determining whether to deviate from the guidelines, the court must consider certain statutory factors.
 Included in the factors are whether one of the parents is voluntarily underemployed and whether the parents have entered into a written agreement that contains a child support amount that is different from the guideline amount.

 Parents May Agree on Child Support

-Like all family law matters, the parents in a child support case may agree in writing to the child support amount.
-Because children are involved, however, the court has the authority to ignore the parents' agreement and order a child support amount that it determines to be in the child's best interests.
+Like all family law matters, you and your spouse may agree in writing to the child support amount.
+Because children are involved, however, the court has the authority and discretion to ignore such agreements and order a child support amount that it determines to be in the child's best interests.